wp-plugins/work-the-flow-file-upload/README.txt

 * Minor updates to the workflow demo.

 == Upgrade Notice ==
+= 1.2.5 =
+* Fix for issue with internet explorer displaying multiple copies of uploaded files.
+* Improved performance of workflow processing.
+* Added spinner to workflow and reorder pages.
+* Reworked layout and css for wtf_fu_show_files shortcode.
+* Disable buttons when processing workflows, to prevent multiple requests.

 = 1.2.4 =
 * Made code dependant on php >= 5.3.0 conditional so that php >= 5.3.0 is
 no longer a requirement as it was in 1.2.2 and 1.2.3.